cis-ds/course-site/content/notes/grammar-of-graphics.markdown

 ## Statistical transformation

 A **statistical transformation** (*stat*) transforms the data, generally by summarizing the information.
 For instance, in a bar graph you typically are not trying to graph the raw data because this doesn't make any inherent sense.
 Instead, you might summarize the data by graphing the total number of observations within a set of categories.
-Or if you have a dataset with many observations, you might transform the data into a smoothing line which summarizes the overall pattern of the relationship between variables by calculating the mean of `\(y\)` conditional on `\(x\)`.
+Or if you have a dataset with many observations, you might transform the data into a smoothing line which summarizes the overall pattern of the relationship between variables by calculating the mean of $y$ conditional on $x$.

 A stat is a function that takes in a dataset as the input and returns a dataset as the output; a stat can add new variables to the original dataset, or create an entirely new dataset.
 So instead of graphing this data in its raw form: